Should You Worry About a Weed Breathalyzer?

 According to a research team at the University of Pittsburgh, one of the main methods of detecting marijuana impairment is through the presence of THC in a person’s breath.
 If you are unaware of what THC is, it is the main psychoactive ingredient in marijuana.
 It is one of the key components in producing the signature ‘high’ feeling associated with weed.

 Their prototype utilized carbon nanotubes about 1/100,000th the size of a human hair.
-The THC molecules in their prototype would cling to the surface of the carbon nanotubes, allowing them to detect THC in the breath even in the presence of alcohol or other compounds that could potentially meddle with the outcome.
+The THC molecules in their prototype would cling to the surface of the carbon nanotubes.
+Allowing them to detect THC in the breath even in the presence of alcohol or other compounds.
+This could potentially meddle with the outcome.

 Once the THC molecules were bound to the carbon nanotubes, they would alter their electrical properties, signaling the detection of THC in the system.